dhall-lang/dhall-lang/standard/types.md

-If the inferred input type of the function does not match the inferred type of the function argument then that is a type error
+If the inferred input type of the function does not match the inferred type of the function argument then that is a type error.

-Carefully note that you should not check `A₀ ≡ A₁` until you have first check that `A₀` and `A₁` are well-typed.
-This is because a equivalence check might not terminate if one of `A₀` or `A₁` is not well-typed.

 ### `let` expressions

+An expression of the form:

+    let x : A = a₀ in b₀

+... is semantically identical to:

+    (λ(x : A) → b₀) a₀

+... and the type-checking rules for `let` expressions reflect that semantic
+equivalence:

     Γ₀ ⊢ a₀ : A₁